foundriesio/docs/source/getting-started/git-config/index.rst

 the :guilabel:`+ New Token`.
 Complete with a **Description** and the **Expiration date** and select :guilabel:`next`.

-For this tutorial, check the :guilabel:`Use for source code access` box and select your **Factory**.
+Check the :guilabel:`Use for source code access` box and select your **Factory**.
 You can later revoke this access and set up a new token once you are familiar with the :ref:`ref-api-access`.